 Delegation!
 A hot topic, it appears.

-VTT Creative Director Catherine Nicholson posted a LinkedIn status encouraging her connections to share with others their thoughts and tips for what to say when delegating tasks to others.
+VTT Creative director Catherine Nicholson posted a LinkedIn status regarding delegation and encouraging her connections to share with others their thoughts and tips for what to say when delegating tasks to others.

-It gained a lot of interest and some great insights from her community so we thought we would share some of the responses received.
+It gained a lot of interest and some great insights from her community so we thought we would share some of the responses received on delegation.

-Here is the original post and subsequent question;
+Here is the original post and subsequent question on delegation;

 “Had a fascinating conversation yesterday about the art of delegation.
 We discussed saying things like “can you do me a favour / would you mind / I’m sorry but” when delegating and how this can (not always) make for a less effective delegation — especially when from a manager to their team.